two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 `celerity.api.vpc.subnetType` has no effect for GKE clusters, the API will always be deployed to a private network, the API is exposed through the ingress service if the ingress is configured to be public.
 :::

 If memory and CPU is not defined in the deploy configuration and can not be derived from the handlers, some defaults will be set.
-Limits of 1GB of memory and 0.5 vCPUs will be set for the pods that run the API.
+Limits of 1,792MB of memory and 1.6 vCPUs will be set for the pods that run the API in production app environments.
+For development app environments, the pods will be deployed with 870MB of memory and 0.8 vCPUs.

 The [OpenTelemetry Operator](https://cloud.google.com/blog/topics/developers-practitioners/easy-telemetry-instrumentation-gke-opentelemetry-operator/) is used to configure a sidecar collector container for the API to collect traces and metrics.
 Traces will only be collected if tracing is enabled for the API.